ucsb-cs48/w19/_lab/lab01.md

 ## Step 6: (Required, Graded) Make a Kanban board for your project

-Now, we are at the part that is most important to the future success of your project, and the part for which you will be graded (this is the other 80% of your grade for today's work.)
+Now, we are at the part that is most important to the future success of your project, and the part for which you will be graded

 Your mentor will have set up a github repo for your project under the organization [{{page.github_org}}](https://github.com/{{page.github_org}}].